dirtbags/dirtbags.github.io/py-pcap.md

+---
-Title: Python pcap file library
+title: Python pcap file library
+---

 This is a pcap file reader and writer which doesn't need libpcap.
 The read interface is similar to that of pcapy, but you can do things like